YosaiProject/yosai/doc/docs/authentication.md

 As you can see, authentication entails a single method call: ``current_user.login(authc_token)``.
 The Subject API requires a single method call to authenticate, regardless of the underlying authentication strategy chosen.

-Notice that remember_me is activated in the authentication token.
+Notice that `remember_me` is activated in the authentication token.
 Yosai features native 'remember me' support.
 'Remember Me' is a popular feature where users are remembered when they return to an application.
 Remembering your users offers a more convenient user experience for them, although it does come at a cost in security.

+## Logging Out

+When you *log-out*, the system no longer recognizes your presence nor will it honor any prior recognition of your identity (you would have to re-authenticate yourself if you re-engaged the system).

+### Automatic Log Out

+Automatic log out happens at session expiration.
+Yosai expires sessions in two
+ways: idle timeout and absolute time to live timeout.
+Please consult the Session Management documentation to learn more about timeouts.

+### Manual Log Out

+When you manually log-out, you are explicitly telling the system that your work is done and you do no wish to continue your current session with the system.
+Manual log-out is initiated by a user engaging a log-out operation through a user interface, such as click a "log-out" or "sign out" button.

+## Factors of Authentication
+Authentication methodologies involve three factors:

+- something the user **knows**
+- something the user **has**
+- something the user **is**

+Authentication methods that depend on more than one factor, known as multi-factor authentication (MFA) methods, are considered stronger fraud deterrents than single-factor methods as they are more difficult to compromise.
+A bank ATM transaction involves MFA because it requires something the user **has** -- a bank card -- *and* it requires something the user **knows** -- a PIN code.

+The use of a username/password to login is considered single-factor authentication because it only involves something the user *knows*.

+Yosai is designed to accomodate multi-factor authentication methods.
+Be that as it may, no concrete MFA implementation is provided within the core library because the MFA chosen is discretionary and largely subject to change among projects.
+Instead, the Yosai community is encouraged to share extensions to enable MFA.

+However, although no multi-factor solution is provided, a single-factor, password-based authentication is provided in yosai.core because it remains the most widely used form of authentication.
+An example follows.

 ## Cryptographic Hashing